-UNT Dallas complies with Texas law in recognizing orders of protection.
-Any person who obtains an order of protection from the state of Texas or any reciprocal state should provide a copy to

-UNT Dallas Police and the Title IX office.
-A complainant may then meet with UNT Dallas Police & Title iX Coordinator to develop a Safety Action Plan, which is a plan for campus police and the victim to reduce risk of harm while on campus or coming and going from campus.
+UNT Dallas complies with the State of Texas law in recognizing orders of protection.
+Any person who obtains an order of protection from the State of Texas or any reciprocal state should provide a copy to UNT Dallas Police and the Title IX office.
+A complainant may then meet with UNT Dallas PD and Title IX Coordinator to develop a Safety Action Plan, which is a plan for campus police and the victim to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but is not limited to, escorts, special parking arrangements, providing a temporary cellphone, changing classroom location, or allowing a student to complete assignments from home.
 The university cannot apply for a legal order of protection, a no contact order, or a restraining order for a victim from the applicable jurisdiction(s).

 Type Of Order Rights of Victims Institution's Responsibilities Orders of protection The right to protection, information, notification, to be heard, to participate in the criminal justice system, and to seek financial remedies.
-Uphold court ordered protective order, support student through process through Title IX, Human Resources, UNT Dallas Police and Student Affairs.
-No contact orders Victim has the right to ask for a no contact order, continue their education, be informed of their rights and accommodations while enrolled.
-Provide supportive measures through Title IX , Human Resources, UNT Dallas Police and Student Affairs.
+Uphold court ordered protective order, support student through process through Title IX, Human Resources, UNT Dallas PD and Student Affairs.
+No contact orders Victims have the right to ask for a no contact order, continue their education, be informed of their rights and accommodations while enrolled.
+Provide supportive measures through Title IX, Human Resources, UNT Dallas PD and Student Affairs.
 Similar lawful orders issued by a criminal, civil, or tribal court Orders by the institution (PNG) The right to protection, information, notification, to be heard, to participate in the criminal justice system, and to seek financial remedies.
-Uphold court ordered protective order, support student through process through Title IX, Human Resources, UNT Dallas Police and Student Affairs.
+Uphold court ordered protective order, support student through process through Title IX, Human Resources, UNT Dalas PD and Student Affairs.

-Protection from abuse orders may be available through contacting UNT Dallas Police, Dallas Police, Human Resources, Dean of Students or Title IX.
+Protective Orders may be available through contacting UNT Dallas PD, Dallas Police.
+No Contact Orders may be available through contacting Human Resources, Dean of Students, or Title IX Coordinator.

-The university may issue an institutional no contact order if deemed appropriate or at the request of the victim or respondent.
-If the university receives a report that such an institutional no contact order has been violated, the university will initiate disciplinary proceedings appropriate to the status of the respondent (student, employee, etc.) and will impose sanctions if the respondent is found responsible for violating the no contact order.
+UNT Dallas may issue an institutional no contact order if deemed appropriate or at the request of the victim or respondent.
+If UNT Dallas receives a report that such an institutional no contact order has been violated, it will initiate disciplinary proceedings appropriate to the status of the respondent (student, employee, etc.) and will impose sanctions if the respondent is found responsible for violating the no contact order.